Web3-Builders-Alliance/JuanMarchetto-Q1-Solana-2023/cluster_1/code_journals/acct_check_nat.md

 We have an use statement then we use a macro and finally the function that we use in that macro.

 ##### What is the contract doing?
 What is the mechanism?
-It simply do account checking and returns errors if something doesn't checks, finally if something is as expected return with success
+It simply do account checking and returns errors if something doesn't checks, finally if everything is as expected return with success

 ##### How could it be better?
 More efficient?
 Safer?
 The code could be better if we do all these checkings with traits like in anchor.